 Q. What is a Presidential Preference Primary (PPP)?

-A. A PPP, commonly referred to simply as a "Presidential Primary," is a publicly held election in which voters vote for their choice to be a particular party's nominee for President.
+A. A PPP, commonly referred to simply as a “Presidential Primary,” is a publicly held election in which voters vote for their choice to be a political party’s nominee for President in the general election.
 State political parties use the results of the PPP to assign state delegates to the national party convention.
-At the national convention, delegates from all participating states choose the party's nominee.
-The party's nominee goes on the General Election ballot in November.
-For more on party nomination of Presidential candidates, contact the appropriate political party.
+At the national convention, delegates from all participating states choose the party’s nominee.
+The party’s nominee goes on the General Election ballot in November.
+For more on a specific party’s nominating process, contact the appropriate political party.

 Q. Do I have to be a registered member of a party to participate in a Presidential Primary?